The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 \begin{thm} Let $\Gamma$ be a non-elementary hyperbolic group.
 Then $\xi(\Gamma)$ is a well-ordered set. \end{thm}

 \proof We need to prove that $\xi(\Gamma)$ does not contain a strictly decreasing convergent sequence.
-Suppose that there exists a sequence of finite generating sets $\{S_n\}$, such that $\{e(G,S_n)\}$ is a strictly decreasing sequence and $\lim_{n \to \infty} e(G,S_n)=d$, for some $d>1$.
+Suppose that there exists a sequence of finite generating sets $\{S_n\}$, such that $\{e(\Gamma,S_n)\}$ is a strictly decreasing sequence and $\lim_{n \to \infty} e(\Gamma,S_n)=d$, for some $d>1$.

-By \cite{Arzhantseva-Lysenok2}, if $|S_n|=m$, then $e(G,S_n)$ has a lower bound that depends linearly only on $m$ and on the hyperbolicity constant $\delta$ of $\Gamma$, so this lower bound grows to infinity with $m$.
-Hence, we may assume that the cardinality of the generating sets $|S_n|$ from the decreasing sequence is bounded, and by possibly passing to a subsequence we may assume that the cardinality of the generating sets is fixed, $|S_n|=\ell$.
+By \cite{Arzhantseva-Lysenok2}, if $|S_n|=m$, then $e(\Gamma,S_n)$ has a lower bound that depends only on $\Gamma$ and $m$, and the lower bound grows to infinity with $m$.
+Hence, the cardinality of the generating sets $|S_n|$ from the decreasing sequence is bounded, and by possibly passing to a subsequence we may assume that the cardinality of the generating sets is fixed, $|S_n|=\ell$.

 Let $S_n=\{x_1^n, \cdots, x_\ell^n\}$.
 Let $F_\ell$ be the free group of rank $\ell$ with a free generating set: $S=\{s_1, \ldots, s_\ell\}$.
 For each index $n$, we define a map: $g_n:F_{\ell} \to \Gamma$, by setting: $g_n(s_i)=x_i^n$.
 Since $S_n$ are generating sets, the map $g_n$ is an epimorphism for every $n$.
 Note that $e(\Gamma,S_n)=e(\Gamma,g_n(S))$.